scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     frechet_mean = estimator.estimate_

+You can observe that the syntax of this code snippet follows the syntax of :code:`scikit-learn`'s learning algorithms.
 We plot the result on Figure :ref:`fig:frechetmean`.
-We observe that the Fréchet mean belongs to the sphere!
+We observe that the Fréchet mean now belongs to the sphere!

 .. figure:: 01_data_on_manifolds_files/01_data_on_manifolds_22_0.png
    :align: center
    :scale: 50%

-   Frechet mean of two points on a manifold, the sphere :label:`fig:frechetmean`.
+   Fréchet mean of two points on a manifold, the sphere :label:`fig:frechetmean`.

-Beyond the computation of the mean, Geometric Statistics is a theory of statistics on manifolds, that takes into account their geometric structures.
-Geometric Statistics is therefore the child of two major pillars of Mathematics: Geometry and Statistics.
+Beyond the computation of the mean, Geometric Learning provides learning algorithms on manifolds, that take into account the geometric structures.
+Geometric Learning is therefore the child of two major pillars: Geometry and Machine Learning.

 Tutorial: Elementary Operations for Data on Manifolds
 -----------------------------------------------------

 The previous tutorial showed why we need to generalize traditional statistics for data on manifold.
 This tutorial shows how to perform the elementary operations that allow to "translate" learning algorithms from linear spaces to manifolds.

-We import the dataset :code:`cities` of the coordinates of cities on the earth, and visualize it on Figure :ref:`fig:cities`.
+We import data that lie on a manifold: the dataset :code:`cities` of the coordinates of cities on the earth, and visualize it on Figure :ref:`fig:cities`.

 .. code:: ipython3